waleedalmutiry/EpiILM/README.md

 <img src="https://user-images.githubusercontent.com/18523406/73439798-42cf6c00-4361-11ea-942d-247ac2b1d96c.png">
 </p>

-Another feature of the **EpiILM** package is the techniques that can be used for model assessment.
-We can also calculate the deviance information criterion (DIC) to compare the fit of different models using the _epidic()_ function.
-So, we perform the MCMC analysis again without the suceptibility cavariate, and then we use the _epidic()_ function to get the DIC value for each model.
-The model with lower DIC value imlpies a significantly better fit.
+We now turn to techniques that can be used for model comparison.
+This is done using the deviance information criterion (DIC) to compare the fit of different models via the _epidic()_ function.
+So, we perform the MCMC analysis again without the suceptibility covariate, and then we use the _epidic()_ function to calculate the DIC value for each model.
+The model with lowest DIC value is deemed to have the best fit under this criterian (after allowing for stochastic variation).
 ```s
 mcmcout_M9 <- epimcmc(out_cov,
     tmax = t_end, niter = 50000, sus.par.ini = 0.01,